 The Hanover Public School System, in accordance with the provisions of Title IX of the Education Amendments of 1972, prohibits discrimination on the basis of gender in educational programs and activities of the public schools.
 This policy applies to both educational and employment opportunities.
 Hanover is committed to maintaining an educational atmosphere in which each and every student can pursue scholastic achievement and personal fulfillment.
 Sexual harassment is a destructive behavior that interferes with the educational process and will not be tolerated.
 Sexual harassment is a violation of an individual's right to privacy and personal dignity.
 Students who engage in sexual harassment violate school policy.
 Students violating this policy will be subject to the consequences as outlined in the Code of Conduct.
-The purpose of this policy is to define sexual harassment, establish appropriate standards of conduct and set guidelines for recognizing and dealing with sexual harassment.
+The purpose of this policy is to define sexual harassment.
 A gender equity committee made up of three (3) members of the staff will oversee, monitor and be involved in the resolution of violations of this policy when required.